 Running shoes should be chosen according to the situation

 Choose a regular running shoe if you want something durable and adaptable.
 Look for trail running shoes if you anticipate running on rough or dirt paths.
-Alternatively, a lightweight shoe can be more appropriate if you like to work out or sprint quickly.
+Alternatively, a lightweight shoe can be more appropriate if you like to work out or sprint quickly in softer conditions.

 Know the Product